amandamiotto/2025March-nci-hpc-intro/_episodes/12-cluster.md

 > ## Dedicated Transfer Nodes
 >
-> If you want to transfer larger amounts of data to or from the cluster, some
+> If you want to transfer larger amounts of data to or from the cluster,
-> systems offer dedicated nodes for data transfers only.
+> GADI offer dedicated nodes for data transfers only.
 The motivation for
 > this lies in the fact that larger data transfers should not obstruct
 > operation of the login node for anybody else.
-Check with your cluster's
-> documentation or its support team if such a transfer node is available.
 As a
 > rule of thumb, consider all transfers of a volume larger than 500 MB to 1 GB
 > as large.
-But these numbers change, e.g., depending on the network connection
-> of yourself and of your cluster or other factors.
+> Gadi has 6 six dedicated data-mover nodes that handle
+>  moving data to and from the system at a high speed.
+> These data-mover nodes have the domain name 'gadi-dm.nci.org.au',
+> and you can use this when moving data to and from the system.
+> We'll try them out in our transferring files lesson.
 {: .callout}

 The real work on a cluster gets done by the _compute_ (or _worker_) _nodes_.